It’s important an individual does not attempt to travel to the U.S with a criminal record unless they have acquired the proper U.S Entry Waiver.

 It can be tempting to cross the border without one, and there’s a common myth that the border patrol often does not require personal I.D for most visits, but this is not truly the case.

-Over the past few years, the American border control has been asking for identification from more and more individuals passing from Canada.
-This will only be increasing and the repercussions for an individual with a criminal record attempting to cross the border without a waiver are becoming increasingly harsh.
+Over the past few years, American border control has been asking for identification from more and more individuals passing from Canada.
+This will only be increasing and the repercussions for an individual with a criminal record attempting to cross the border without an entry waiver are becoming increasingly harsh.

 These are among the many reasons you need to go through the process of applying for a U.S entry waiver when you need to cross the border and enter the United States.

 Do you really need a U.S waiver?

 The short answer is yes.
 No matter the severity of your crime, any criminal record can make it very difficult or impossible for a person to cross the border without a US entry waiver.
 A US entry waiver of inadmissibility can be issued for a timeframe of one, two or five year periods.
 The length of the entry waiver is decided base on the quality of your application, the severity of the crime committed, the sentence delivered, and if it’s a new entry waiver or an waiver renewal.

 What does it take to successfully receive an entry waiver?